 opening denying a 5 card Major will always locate a 5-3 or 6-2 or 4-4

 these reasons 4 card major systems do not have any big disadvantage in

 finding their 5-3 fit - just not IMMEDIATELY detected.

 the advantage argument does not end here.
 The effect on other openings

-or Beta, false 3 card openings are not found while in 5 card systems
+false 3 card openings are not so frequent due to weak 1NT; while in 5 card systems

 show suits possessed at each of their first bids 5 card major systems